 Calibration performs a live sieve test and yields the actual results.This leads us to the conclusion that calibration with glass spheres is the optimal procedure for determining the suitability of a test sieve as well as checking and controlling a process.

-We can compare mesh sieve performance to the results on the same
+We can compare mesh sieve performance to the results on the same sample, but predicting it can only be accomplished by conducting an actual sieve test using a precise sample such as Calibration Beads.

 To date, calibrated spheres are the best method for this and for determining the actual calibration of any test sieve.